What is a Voluntary Liquidation?

 Once appointed, the role of the Liquidator is to realise the value of the company’s assets in order to repay as much of the debt as possible.
 Once all the company’s assets have been dealt with, the Liquidator will close the company.

-In the UK, over 1,000 limited companies enter Voluntary Liquidation every month.
-Creditors voluntary liquidation (CVL) is by far the most popular form of liquidation.
+In the UK, over 1,000 limited companies are liquidated every month.
+This type of insolvency is by far the most popular form of closure.
 This page deals with CVL’s however there are other types of liquidation available.

 What some directors don’t realise is that liquidating a loss making company isn’t just a way of cutting your losses and closing down the business.
 It can also provide an opportunity to relaunch the business debt free, with the assets, employees and goodwill transferred and sold to a new phoenix company, which is debt free.